Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 - Version 1.1: Image generation from the prompt text.
 This option supports Dalle 3.
 Added on Dec 5, 2023.
   - The configuration is supported in three alternatives:
     - 1. Using the additional APIM-endpoint https://**tenant**.azure-api.net/openai/**dalle**
-    - 2. Using the Azure OpenAI endpoint https://tenant.openai.azure.com/openai/deployments/dalle3/images/generations?api-version=2023-12-01-preview with **api-key** stored in the web part settings (less secure).
+    - 2. Using the Azure OpenAI endpoint like https://**tenant**.openai.azure.com/openai/deployments/dalle3/images/generations?api-version=2023-12-01-preview with **api-key** stored in the web part settings (less secure).
       - The model Dalle3 is available for the deployment in Swedish Central zone (as of December 2023).
     - 3. Using the Native OpenAI endpoint https://api.openai.com/v1/images/generations with **api-key** stored in the web part settings (less secure).